mihau1211/charging-station/README.md

 3. **Build and Run the Docker Containers**: Execute the `docker-compose up` command in your terminal to build and run the project.
 Ensure Docker is installed on your device before running the command.

 ## Accessing the Application
-1. **Generate First Token**: Use /generatetoken endpoint to generate token, it requires API Key to work.
+1. **Generate First Token**: Use /api/v1/generatetoken endpoint to generate token, it requires API Key to work.
 2. **Use Endpoints**: Now, when you have token, you can access to every API endpoint you want, just provide it as Bearer token.
 The list of endpoint:
-    - /connector - for Connectors table
+    - /api/v1/connector - for Connectors table
-    - /cs - for ChargingStations table
+    - /api/v1/cs - for ChargingStations table
-    - /cstype - for CHargingStationTypes table
+    - /api/v1/cstype - for ChargingStationTypes table
-3. **Refresh Token**: Every token expires after 120s so if it will happen, you need to use that token on /refreshtoken endpoint to regenerate a new one.
+3. **Refresh Token**: Every token expires after 120s so if it will happen, you need to use that token on /api/v1/refreshtoken endpoint to regenerate a new one.
 After that, old token cannot be use anymore to authenticate (if it was still nonexpired) or to regenerate new one

+## Documentantion
+Visit /api-docs for the Swagger documentation.